MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Bitsadmin-setsecurityflags.md

 ---
-title: Bitsadmin setsecurityflags
+title: bitsadmin setsecurityflags
-description: "Windows Commands topic for **Bitsadmin setsecurityflags** - Sets flags for HTTP that determine if BITS should check the certificate revocation list, ignore certain certificate errors, and define the policy to use when a server redirects the HTTP request." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na
+description: "Windows Commands topic for **bitsadmin setsecurityflags** - Sets flags for HTTP that determine if BITS should check the certificate revocation list, ignore certain certificate errors, and define the policy to use when a server redirects the HTTP request." ms.custom: na ms.prod: windows-server-threshold ms.reviewer: na